Lasseignejk/DC-Notes/BackEnd/Backend1--SetUpServer.md

 - `node --watch nameoffile.js` will update the server as you change it.
 MAKE SURE YOU CLOSE YOUR SERVERS before you close your computer

+- Express is just a tool used with node to make servers.

 ## Step 4

 4. Your code needs to have this in it for your server to be ready to start making routes.